udacity/ipnd-webcasts/Stage_2/2015-09-22-Problem-Solving-Session-Luke-and-Anthony/README.md

 def split_string(target, separators):
 ```

-The first thing Anthony says is he will look through the target string, and every time he finds a separator, he will split the target string from everything before and after the seperator.
+The first thing Anthony says is he will look through the target string, and every time he finds a separator, he will split the target string from everything before and after the separator.
 He then writes the below code:

 ```python
 def split_string(target, separators):